 - West Midlands.

-Applications will be considered from SAS doctors who are subscribing members of RCP London and in good standing.
+Applications will be considered from SAS doctors who are subscribing RCP members and fellows and in good standing.

 If you are not a member, find out how to join the RCP.

 SAS regional representatives will initially serve for a 3-year term.
 The SAS representative must stand down once they cease to be an SAS doctor or a subscribing member of RCP London.

 - report to the lead SAS doctor, and through them to the registrar of the RCP, on issues that affect SAS doctors such as development, recognition, autonomy, implementation of the SAS charter and the GMC regulations for CESR